christianvari/libertas/src/pages/index.md

         image: images/simple.svg
         image_alt: Get Crypto.org app for any devices
         content: >-
-          Start earn interests on your CRO with one tap.
-You can delegate to Libertas Staking from your mobile or pc.
+          Start earn interests on your CRO with one tap.<br/>You can delegate to Libertas Staking from your mobile or pc.
         actions:
           - label: Get Crypto.org app
             url: https://crypto.org/wallets